Azure-Samples/functions-dotnet-codercards/README.md

 ## Setup

+### Setup script

-There's a Python setup script [setup.py](setup.py) that uses the Azure CLI 2.0 to automate the storage account setup.
+Use the Python setup script [setup.py](setup.py).
+This uses the Azure CLI 2.0 to automate the storage account setup.
 Run the following commands:

 ```
 az login
-python setup.py
+python setup.py storage-account resource-group true
 ```

 This will modify the file [local.settings.json](CoderCards/local.settings.json).
+The last argument controls whether to create containers prefixed with "local".

 Alternatively, you can run the script from the Azure Cloud Shell in the Azure Portal.
 Just run `python` and paste the script.
 The script prints out settings values that you can use to manually modify `local.settings.json`.

-## Required App Settings
+### Required App Settings

 | Key                 | Description |
 |-----                | ------|